Jody-Ingram/GameProjects/README.md

 ## How to Play

-1. Download or clone this repository.
+1. Save `stray-kids-face-match.html`  to your local machine.
 2. Open `stray-kids-face-match.html` in Chrome, Edge, Firefox, or another modern browser.
 3. Select one photo card and one name card.
 4. Continue until every member has been matched.